tmpr/num-opt-project/README.md

 ## Running the tests

-Navigate to this directory and call `pytest`.
+Navigate to this directory and call `pytest -vv`.
+It will return a neat summary of all the functions that passed.

 ## Remarks